These are some of the trends that will define 2018 in health IT.

 What do you think the biggest Health IT trend of 2018 will be?
 Let us know in the comments below.

-Jacqueline is a product marketer for Kinvey and Progress Health Cloud.
-She focuses on showcasing all the innovative things our customers are doing with our products and how they are disrupting their own industries.
-To stay in touch with Jacqueline head to Twitter or LinkedIn.
+Jacqueline was formerly a product marketer for Kinvey and Progress Health Cloud.
+Her work focused on showcasing all the innovative things our customers are doing with our products and how they are disrupting their own industries.

 Let our experts teach you how to use Sitefinity's best-in-class features to deliver compelling digital experiences.Learn More

 Subscribe to get all the news, info and tutorials you need to build better business apps and sites

 You can also ask us not to share your Personal Information to third parties here: Do Not Sell or Share My Info